peterzieba/5Vpld/README.md

 .JED/JEDEC File - A fuse map intended to be "burned/programmed" into a logic device.
 A JEDEC file is ultimately a text file formatted specifically to the <a href="https://archive.org/details/JEDECJESD3C/mode/2up">JESD3 standard</a>.
 If you have a device programmer that has support for the exact device you are interested in programming, this file is all that is needed.

+backpin.exe - Utility which can take the pin mappings that have been autoassigned by the fitter and backannotate them into the .PLD file.<br />

 .SVF File - Serial Vector Format.
 Generated from the .JED file, the .SVF can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface (So, the ATF150x CPLDs).
 The Windows <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATMISP67.zip">ATMISP v6.7</a> or <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATMISP7.zip">ATMISP v7</a> tools can be used to generate an .SVF from a .JED file, as well as the <a href="https://github.com/whitequark/prjbureau/blob/main/util/fuseconv.py">fuseconv.py</a> utility by whitequark.
 Once you have an .SVF, you can use tools like OpenOCD or the experimental branches of Afterburner to program a CPLD with a JTAG interface.<br><br>
 CSIM.EXE - Part of WinCUPL.
 A tool for simulating the behavior of logic.
 This takes an .SI file (test vectors) and an [.ABS file](abs-decode/).
 Given these it produces an .SO file.
 Only provides functional simulation (so, logic states but not timing)